Avoid Frozen Pipes

 - Remember to disconnect garden hoses to prevent exterior faucets from freezing.
 Most modern outdoor faucets have a freeze release valve and do not need a cover.

-If your water pipes are frozen, or if there is only a trickle, try some of the helpful tips listed below before calling a plumber:
+If your water pipes are frozen, or if there is only a trickle, try some of the helpful tips before calling a plumber:

 - Locate where the water comes into your home - basement, crawl space, garage.
 Is there heat to that area?
 Is the vent to your water closet (where your water heater is located) open?